goldiloxio/lib-deepdocs-js/README.md

   `git add $files`
   echo "Adding README files"
 fi

 ```
 This will take care of creating the README files and add them to your current git commit/push.
-It looks for README files present in the current git status list and, if they are not prefixed by the delete code -`D`-, it will seamlessly merge them into your current process.
+It looks for README files present in the current git status list and, if they are not prefixed by the delete code `D` (delete), it will seamlessly merge them into your current process.

-## Configs
-`deepdocs` allows the implementation of table of contents to better control the structure of the documentation.
-Since each layer is dynamic and initially unkown, by default the command will look for config files prefixed by the name of the current folder and suffixed by `Config.json`.

-***Example***
-If the folder that contains documentation comments is called `build`, while creating the README files `deepdocs` will also look for a file called `buildConfig.json` in the following path: `./docs/configs/`.
-In order to have a dedicated toc for each folder level just populate the configs folder with the expected files.
+It also looks for the existence of `docs/configs/documentation.yml`, which is needed for the yaml compose function described above.
+If the file is not present it will exit the precommit.

 ### todo
-- [ ] upload package to Nexus
 - [ ] write test mocking `fs` module
 - [ ] improve existing documentation comments
 - [x] think about prefix/suffix for the name of this package (lib/script/js)